-The State Health Plan is changing how it pays providers like doctors and hospitals for the medical services you receive as a Plan member.
+The State Health Plan is changing how it pays providers like doctors and hospitals for the medical services your employees receive as Plan members.
 These changes will take place beginning January 1, 2020, and will only affect members on the 80/20 Plan, the 70/30 Plan and the High Deductible Health Plan.

-The Plan is creating a new North Carolina State Health Plan Network of providers.
 We are making these changes to reduce the cost of health care and to increase transparency in the cost of medical services.
-Plan members can find more details, including frequently asked questions, on the Plan's Clear Pricing Project webpage.
+Plan members can find more details, including frequently asked questions, on the Plan website's Clear Pricing Project page.
 More information will be available closer to Open Enrollment, which will be held October 1-31, 2019.

-Below are a few commonly asked questions regarding the Clear Pricing Project.
+Below are a few commonly asked questions the Plan has received regarding the Clear Pricing Project.